AdrakPro/svelte-tdd/README.md

 ## Feedback

-If you have any feedback, please reach out to me adam.makarewicz14@gmail.com
+If you have any feedback, please reach out to me adam.makarewicz@proton.me